SEACrowd/seacrowd-datahub/CONTRIBUTING.md

 The output of this command should look as follows:

-    origin  git@github.com:<your_github_username>/nusa-crowd.git (fetch)
+    origin  git@github.com:<your_github_username>/seacrowd-datahub.git (fetch)
-    origin  git@github.com:<your_github_username>/nusa-crowd.git (push)
+    origin  git@github.com:<your_github_username>/seacrowd-datahub.git (push)
-    upstream    git@github.com:IndoNLP/nusa-crowd.git (fetch)
+    upstream    git@github.com:SEACrowd/seacrowd-datahub.git (fetch)
-    upstream    git@github.com:IndoNLP/nusa-crowd.git (push)
+    upstream    git@github.com:SEACrowd/seacrowd-datahub.git (push)

 If you do NOT have an `origin` for whatever reason, then run:

-    git remote add origin git@github.com:<your_github_username>/nusa-crowd.git
+    git remote add origin git@github.com:<your_github_username>/seacrowd-datahub.git

-The goal of `upstream` is to keep your repository up-to-date to any changes that are made officially to the datasets library.
+The goal of `upstream` is to keep your repository up-to-date with any changes made officially to the datasets library.
 You can do this as follows by running the following commands:

     git fetch upstream
     git pull